logactaesque/dice-roller/README.md

     curl localhost:8080/dice/black/roll

 ## Actuator-based commands using curl
-Because the implementation relies upon [Spring Boot Actuator] (https://github.com/spring-projects/spring-boot/tree/master/spring-boot-actuator), a number of production endpoints are available that allow state of the service to be inspected:
+Because the implementation relies upon [Spring Boot Actuator](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-actuator), a number of production endpoints are available that allow state of the service to be inspected:

     curl localhost:8080/health